Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToFederated.md

 # Convert-MsolDomainToFederated

 ## SYNOPSIS
-Converts the domain from using standard authentication to using single sign-on (also known as identity federation).
+Converts the domain from using standard authentication to using single sign-on.

 ## SYNTAX